 “We are engaging stakeholders who have participated in the community initiative to learn from their interactions so we can write a document on lessons learnt and recommendations.

-“What we have seen from the stories was that when people come together to provide support and encourage one another it goes a long way and that is our recommendation; to be nice to your neighbours and your family,” he said.
+“What we have seen from the stories was that when people come together to provide support and encourage one another, it goes a long way, and that is our recommendation: to be nice to your neighbours and your family,” he said.

-In his address, the State Commissioner of Health Dr Bode Ladipo, represented by Dr Femi Akinyode, the State Epidemiologist admitted that mental health was not given priority during the pandemic, adding that it was one of the lessons learnt going forward.
+In his address, the State Commissioner of Health, Dr Bode Ladipo, represented by Dr Femi Akinyode, the State Epidemiologist, admitted that mental health was not given priority during the pandemic, adding that it was one of the lessons learnt going forward.

 Also, Mrs Ronke Bello, the President, of the National Association of Nigerian Nurses and Midwives noted the challenges its members went through during the pandemic and called for psychosocial support to reduce emotional impact.

-“We realised that in Nigeria we do not have a lot of data, so instead of us relying on developed countries for data, this is one of the ways we can get data and prevent recurrence in the future.
+“We realised that in Nigeria we do not have a lot of data, so instead of relying on developed countries for data, this is one of the ways we can get data and prevent recurrence in the future.

 “Government should be proactive and not reactive.
 It should partner with civil society organisations and provide funding because the pandemic is not just a health issue it is also an economic emergency,